RGambarini/Journal/_posts/2023-05-29-Do Digital Monkeys Dream of Electronic Sonnets?.md

 {% include figure.html path="assets/img/Monkeys/limit_test.jpg"%}

 <div class="caption">
-    This figure shows the average time it required an individual process to complete its designated task when multiple processes are executed in parallel.
+    <em>This figure shows the average time it required an individual process to complete its designated task when multiple processes are executed in parallel.</em>
 </div>

 At low levels of parallelism (e.g. 100 processes), the program may be able to efficiently utilize the available hardware resources without encountering bottlenecks or fight for shared resources.
 At high levels of parallelism (e.g. 500 processes), the program may start to encounter hardware limitations such as network bandwidth, disk I/O, or memory bandwidth that limit the overall performance of the program.
 Not a great look for how well optimized this simulation is, but good enough to get the data that we need.
 We will use 120 for our number of processes as this is the minimum value in our line of best fit.